shrideio/shoebox/src/ci/README.md

     - Add the sample project to the repository and trigger a build.

-        - Run the following commands to replace the `@YOUR_DOMAIN` placeholder in `.drone.yml` file with the actual value to set correct links to external services.
+        - Run the following commands to replace the `@YOUR_DOMAIN` placeholder in `.drone.yml` file with the actual value for forming correct links to external services.

-          > INFO: `.drone.yml` contains a build pipeline configuration for the sample project.
-Check the [Drone Pipeline documentation](https://docs.drone.io/configure/pipeline/) for more information.

           ```
           $ sudo sed -i 's|@YOUR_DOMAIN|'"$YOUR_DOMAIN"'|g' $REPO_ROOT/src/ci/ci.build.sample/.drone.yml
           $ cat $REPO_ROOT/src/ci/ci.build.sample/.drone.yml # verify the result
           ```

+          > INFO: `.drone.yml` contains a build pipeline configuration for the sample project.
+Check the [Drone Pipeline documentation](https://docs.drone.io/configure/pipeline/) for more information.

       - Create a local git repository for the sample project and push its content to the Git service.

-        > WARNING: Do not forget to replace the [drone-git-username] placeholder with the actual *DRONE_GIT_USERNAME* value from `secrets.ini`.

         ```
         $ cd $REPO_ROOT/src/ci/ci.build.sample